trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. _<repoDir>/Version.cmake:

-**<repoDir>/Version.cmake**: Contains version information for the repository.
-For example, for `MockTrilinos`_, this looks like:
+**<repoDir>/Version.cmake**: Contains version information for the repository (and the project also if this is also the base project).
+For example, `TribitsExampleProject`_/``Version.cmake``, this looks like:

-.. include:: ../../package_arch/UnitTests/MockTrilinos/Version.cmake
+.. include:: ../examples/TribitsExampleProject/Version.cmake
    :literal:

+Note that the prefix ``${REPOSITORY_NAME}_`` is used instead of hard-coding the repository's name to allow flexibility in what a meta-project names a given TriBITS repository.

-The local variables in these set statements are in the base project directory's local scope and are therefore seen by the entire CMake project after the file is read (with an ``INCLUDE()`` statement).
+The local variables in these set statements are processed in the base project directory's local scope and are therefore seen by the entire CMake project.
 When this file is read in repository mode, the variable ``${REPOSITORY_NAME}_ENABLE_DEVELOPMENT_MODE_DEFAULT`` is ignored.

 .. _<repoDir>/cmake/RepositoryDependenciesSetup.cmake: